yashu1wwww/Youtube-Auto-Comment-With-Multiple-Accounts/README.md

 After download the folder extract it and open cmd and enter Python If You Find Python Version

+Then enter

-Then enter pip install undetected_chromedriver in cmd and hit enter button (internet connection will be in on)
+pip install undetected_chromedriver

+in cmd and hit enter button (internet connection will be in on)

-and all requirements like
+and all requirements one by one

+pip install beautifulsoup4
+pip install bs4
+pip install certifi
+pip install chardet
+pip install idna
+pip install numpy
+pip install requests
+pip install selenium
+pip install soupsieve
+pip install spintax
+pip install urllib3
+pip install webdriver_manager
+pip install undetected_chromedriver
+pip install lxml
+pip install config
-and enter pip install random in cmd and hit enter button
+pip install random

-and Pip install Proxy in cmd and hit enter button
+in cmd and hit enter button

 After download the chromedriver(https://chromedriver.chromium.org/downloads extract these to downloaded folder)and with matches your chrome version of your pc